-Educational Excellence: Partner Daniel Krasner is affiliated with various organizations, particularly in the area of Jewish education.
+Educational Excellence: Partner Benjamin Kaufman served for several terms (2013-2019) on the Board of the Hebrew Academy of the Five Towns and the Rockaways, one of the largest K-12 Jewish Day Schools in the Tri-State area.
+Of Counsel and former senior partner Daniel Krasner is affiliated with various organizations, particularly in the area of Jewish education.
 He serves as President of the American Friends of Netanya College, and is a board member of both Bar-Ilan University and the Pardes Institute of Jewish Studies.
-For years, partner Demet Basar has hosted, and continues to host, fundraisers for various student organizations at CUNY Law School including the Black Law Students Association.
+For years.
 Partner Malcolm Brown serves as a member of the University of Pennsylvania Secondary School Committee and Minority Recruitment.
 In honor of a classmate who passed away in the 9/11 attacks, since 2002, partner Matthew Guiney has helped organize an annual golf outing that raises scholarship funding for diverse students to receive a private catholic school education at his alma mater Regis High School.
-Partner Regina Calcaterra serves as Ambassador to Library for All, which addresses global literacy by developing digital libraries for children in third-world countries.

-Environment: Partner Jeffrey Smith has presided over his community’s environmental advisory council.
+Environment: Of Counsel and former senior partner Jeffrey Smith has presided over his community’s environmental advisory council.

-Partners Matthew Guiney, Regina Calcaterra and associate Brittany DeJong have provided pro bono representation to individuals with mental and physical disabilities.
-Partner Michael Jaffe’s pro bono activities include working on political asylum cases for the Lawyers Committee for Human Rights.
+Partner Matthew Guiney and associate Brittany DeJong have provided pro bono representation to individuals with mental and physical disabilities.